xsukax/Encrypted-DNS/README.md

 ## FAQ
 #### How This Batch Script Works?
 - It Downloads dnsproxy.exe file to the script directory.
-- It show list of your Network Interfaces and let you choose which one you like to use (Ethernet or Wifi)
+- It show list of your Network Interfaces and let you choose which one you like to use (Ethernet or Wifi).
 - It let you choose the dns service provider.
 - Once you choose the provider it uses dnsproxy application via commandline.
 - For example: